-Level two: Quoted prices in an active market for similar

-instruments.
-Quoted prices for identical assets or liabilities in market that are not active.
-Inputs other than quoted prices that are observable for assets and liabilities.
+Quoted prices in an active market for similar instruments.
+Quoted prices for identical financial instruments in markets that are not active or inputs other than quoted prices that are observable for financial instruments.

-Level three: Inputs for the asset or liabilities that are not based on observable market data.
+Level three: Inputs for the financial instruments that are not based on observable market data.